-KPI Unit Short-term Target Long-term Target Resident drive alone rate % of residents 60% 45% Worker drive alone rate % of workers 65% 45% Electric vehicles % of registered vehicles 25% 100% Per-capita vehicle miles traveled (VMT) % reduction 20% 50% Jobs located within 1⁄4 mile of a frequent transit stop % of jobs 75% 85% Housing located within 1⁄4 miles of a frequent transit stop % of housing 50% 65%
+КРІ Short-term Long-term Resident drive alone rate (% of residents) 60% 45% Worker drive alone rate (% of workers) 65% 45% Electric vehicle (% of registered vehicles) 25 % 100% Per-capita vehicle miles traveled (VMT) (% reduction) 20% 50% Jobs located within 1/4 mile of a frequent transit stop (% of jobs) 75% 85% Housing located within 1/4 mile of a frequent transit stop (% of housing) 50% 65%

 Advances in the transportation sector will involve converting and replacing vehicles and equipment to electricity and other low-carbon fuels, while simultaneously reducing the reliance on single-occupancy vehicles.
 These actions are expected to decrease per capita VMT.
-In order to make sustainable improvements to Bellevue's mobility and land use sector, the plan includes measures to incentivize the use of carpooling, transit use, and bike- and walk-friendly urban street design.
-The East Link light rail extension will contribute to reductions in the use of single occupancy vehicles-studies suggest a 20 percent reduction in per capita VMT by 2030 (see figure below).
+In order to make sustainable improvements to Bellevue's mobility and land use focus area, the plan includes measures to incentivize the use of carpooling, transit use, and bike- and walk-friendly urban street design.
+The East Link light rail extension will contribute to reductions in the use of single occupancy vehicles studies suggest a 20 percent reduction in per capita VMT by 2030 (see figure below).
 East Link combined with other local actions will contribute to a nearly 40 percent cumulative reduction in per-capita VMT by 2050 and it is anticipated the city will exceed its near-term target of a 20 percent per capita VMT reduction by 2030.
 Together, these key strategies and actions provide lower-carbon options for those who still need to drive, improve access to transit, and create safe, ample opportunities for low-carbon transportation.